nfq-technologies/docker-images/aws-docker-tools/README.md

-## AWS-Tools toolbox
+## AWS-Docker-Tools toolbox

 ### Info

-This is an image of various AWS cli tools in toolbox format
+This is an image of various AWS cli tools and docker in toolbox format

 ### Installed packages

 - awscli
 - awsebcli
+- docker

 ### Configuration